danbev/learning-rust/notes/rustc.md

 ```

 ### rustc walkthrough
-Some of this walk through might seem like it going through unnecessary details
+Some of this walk through might seem like it's going through unnecessary details
 but this is intentional as I'm fairly new to Rust and I believe that there are
 design patterns etc that I can pick up from going through the code base.